 3) Why participate in BASICS?

 BASICS is appropriate for anyone who uses alcohol and/or other drugs in a high-risk manner, especially if you are concerned about your drinking or drug use and how it compares to other students.
 BASICS will provide you with a structured opportunity to assess your own risk, identify potential changes that could work for you, and help to reduce your risk for developing future problems.
 While BASICS does touch on other drugs besides alcohol, its primary focus is on alcohol use.
 BASICS is primarily an alcohol assessment, and nothing more.
-It is not necessarily administered by a licensed counselor or substance abuse professional, so if students require a definite diagnosis, treatment, or more intensive care, we refer them to SCU Counseling Center or off-campus resources.
+It is not necessarily administered by a licensed counselor or substance abuse professional, so if students require a definite diagnosis, treatment, or more intensive care, we refer them to SCU Counseling and Psychological Services or off-campus resources.